Smart dog, sensitive dog

 Calgary Force-Free Trainers

-Group classes and private sessions.
-Good for first-time owners building baseline obedience.
+Force-free group classes and private training.
+Good fit for first-time owners building baseline obedience with a high-drive breed.

-AVOID: trainers using e-collars, prong collars, choke chains, dominance theory, or describing themselves as “balanced.”
+Avoid: trainers using e-collars, prong collars, choke chains, dominance theory, or describing themselves as “balanced.”
 Aussies develop fear-based reactivity faster than most breeds under aversive methods.
-Credential signals: CCPDT, KPA-CTP, CDBC, PMCT.
+Credential signals to ask about: CCPDT, KPA-CTP, CDBC, PMCT.

 Adolescent Regression Survival (Months 8 to 18)